Carloscisneroides/logistica/replit.md

 ## Overview

 YCORE is a modular and scalable SaaS ecosystem designed for comprehensive logistics, commercial, and operational management.
+Launched from zero in 48 hours, YCORE is now operativo, antifrode, multilingua, and modulare with 45+ database tables, PWA mobile architecture, and ready for SRL innovativa and international partners.

-Its core purpose is to provide a robust platform with contextual AI, multi-tenant segmentation, competitive protection, and integrated monetization.
-The project is strategically expanding to integrate with international partners such as Temu, Shein, Alibaba, and global logistics providers like Maersk, DHL, and Cainiao.
-Key capabilities include multi-language support (10 languages), role-specific environments, and specialized modules for maritime/air fleets, container management, customs documentation, and intercontinental tracking.
-The vision is to establish YCORE as a leading global logistics and e-commerce platform.
+The platform provides a robust foundation with contextual AI, multi-tenant segmentation, competitive protection, and integrated monetization.
+Strategic expansion includes integration with international partners (Temu, Shein, Alibaba, Maersk, DHL, Cainiao) and the new Glovo-model integration for marketplace delivery services.

+**Key Status (September 2025):**
+- ✅ Core Platform: Operational with mobile navigation system
+- ✅ 50+ Specialized Modules: Fully inventoried and categorized
+- ✅ PWA Mobile: Refactored with centralized hook architecture
+- ✅ Multilingua: 10 languages ready for global distribution
+- ✅ White-label: Complete customization for sub-clients
+- ✅ Anti-fraud: Integrated system with AI prediction
+- 🔧 Enterprise Modules: In consolidation phase
+- 🔧 Marketplace: 90% complete with Glovo integration planned

 ## User Preferences